-Delivery Type(s): Mobile/Non-Resident, Residential Duration (in Hours): 22.0
+Training Provider: Emergency Management Institute Delivery Type(s): Mobile/Non-Resident, Residential Continuing Education Units: General: 2.2

 The purpose of this professional development course is to prepare local, state, tribal, and Federal emergency responders to function in the role of a T-III OSC after obtaining adequate experience.
 The OSC will be part of an all-hazards T-III IMT Operations Section Chief (OSC) Type III in a Type III All-Hazards Incident Management Team (AHIMT).